Two-Spirit/Indigenous seniors

-Insights into the lived experiences and current needs of self-identified Indigenous 2SLGBTQI+ Seniors
+Insights into the lived experiences and current needs

-Two Spirit, Indigiqueer and LGBTQI+ Indigenous Seniors
+Two Spirit, Indigiqueer, and

 We offer the following research to help explain the history and cultural significance of 2S peoples.